ycs0710/yoochangsun/README.md

 # yoochangsun

-Hello, i'am a Seoultech university's student.
+Hello, I'm a student at Seoul National University of Science and Technology.

 ## major
 - Computer Engineering